rayhog/aviator-jekyll-template/_documentation/tql1.04.md

     1. Use `MATCH` to select the software edtion node, and add node aliases to use in the `RETURN` clause.<br>
        `MATCH (s:SOFTWARE_EDITION)`
-    2. Add the `HAS_A` relationship from edition to product and note the direction of the relationship in the diagram.<br>
+    2. Add the `HAS_A` relationship from `SOFTWARE_EDITION` to `SOFTWARE_PRODUCT` and note the direction of the relationship in the diagram.<br>
       `MATCH (s:SOFTWARE_EDITION)-[:HAS_A]->(p:SOFTWARE_PRODUCT)`<br>
        You must add an alias for software product becuause you use the alias (p) in the return clause to return the product name.
-    3. You use the `RETURN` clause to select the query output by referring to the alias and attributes.<br>
+    3. You use the `RETURN` clause to define the query output by referring to the alias and attributes.<br>
        You use the attributes `edition` from software edition and `product` from the software product node.<br> `RETURN s.edition, p.product` or you can return all attributes by using `RETURN s, p` <br>
-    4. To limit the number of results, you use the `LIMIT` clause to limit the results to five or any number that you want.<br>
+    4. To limit the number of results, you use the `LIMIT` clause to limit the results to five or any number that you define.<br>

    ![API Image](/images/ed_to_prod.png)<br>&nbsp;